NatuurkundePracticumAmsterdam/ESP/AC_circuits.md

 ## Lab exercises
 :::{note}
-In the following exercises a Bode plot need to be measured.
+In the following exercises a Bode plot needs to be measured.
 This always means both a plot of the amplitude of the transfer function and a plot of the phase transfer function.
 :::

 ````{admonition} Exercise 4.4